D2L's New Content Experience

 • The basic functions and module structure of Content is not changing.

-• Content will not be disrupted when copying or importing content from another course or Zip file.
+• Content will not be disrupted (with one exception*) when copying or importing content from another course or Zip file.

-Some major differences between the old and the new Content experience:
+Some major differences between the Classic and the New Content Experience:

 The left-hand navigation is covered up when a user selects an item from the list of items that appear on the left-hand side.
 The left-hand navigation remains stable when a user selects an item from underneath the main heading.